-Careers this concentration prepares for: College Professor, Accountant, Auditor
+- Careers this concentration prepares for: College Professor, Accountant, Auditor

 In this business administration concentration, students learn advanced finance skills, explore analytical research and development techniques, and develop effective strategies for creating projections and facing ROI issues.
 Course knowledge builds from a solid foundation of current industry theory, ensuring students' ability to succeed in the complex global finance environment.

-Careers this concentration prepares for: Finance Manager, Executive
+- Careers this concentration prepares for: Finance Manager, Executive

 Students in a personal financial planning doctorate program develop an interdisciplinary skill set that combines empirical statistics and research, financial planning theories, and an understanding of how human social contexts, cultures, and relationships can impact financial planning processes and outcomes.
 This program prepares graduates for industry work or academic endeavors.

 Curriculum for an Online Doctoral Degree in Finance

 These introductory courses develop a foundational knowledge of academic and theoretical research methods by exploring a range of techniques and quantitative tools used for finance and economic analysis.

 Macroeconomics topics courses typically focus on two or three main areas of modern research, such as economic growth or wage inequality.
 Students read literature on the course topics and participate in discussions.

 Expect to complete a few finance theory courses for your doctorate in finance online.
 From introductory levels to advanced courses, students develop an understanding of single period and dynamic models.

 Typically part of a sequence of multiple microeconomics theory courses, economic analysis courses focus on topics including consumer and producer choice and the nature of equilibrium in competitive markets.

 Through lectures, active discussion, and written assignments students learn to apply current behavioral finance theory and research to real-world scenarios like financial planning and business practice.

-Online Doctorate in Finance
+Careers with a Doctorate in Finance

 Earning an online doctorate in finance prepares an individual to work either inside or outside of the finance industry.
 Graduates' analytical skills and advanced knowledge of financial principles allow them to hold high-level positions in major companies, in the government, or in academia.

-Postsecondary Teacher: Postsecondary teachers work in colleges and universities, developing course syllabi and content, teaching students, and completing original, scholarly research for inclusion in journals or books.
+Postsecondary teachers work in colleges and universities, developing course syllabi and content, teaching students, and completing original, scholarly research for inclusion in journals or books.
 Nearly all college professor jobs require candidates to hold a doctoral degree in the field in which they aspire to teach.

-Median Annual Salary: $76,000
+- Median Annual Salary: $76,000

-Projected Growth Rate: 15%
+- Projected Growth Rate: 15%

 The responsibility for the financial health of an organization or business falls to the financial manager, who monitors and reviews activity, supervises others in the finance department, forecasts future data, analyzes trends, and helps executives make final decisions regarding expenses and profits.

 - Median Annual Salary: $125,080

 - Projected Growth Rate: 19%

-Median Annual Salary: $90,640
+- Median Annual Salary: $90,640

 - Projected Growth Rate: 15%